Vinayak-Bhat/clrs/analysis.md

 There are five asymptotic notations that are used.

-O(n) - big O notation which is the most common.
+O() - big O notation which is the most common.

+An algorithm is said to run in O(g(n)) time, when the running time f(n) is such that f(n) is less than c * g(n) for all n greater than some positive n0 and positive constant c.